oestradiol/bsky-post-notifs-bot/README.md

 #### **Other Errors**

 - **Command Handling Failures**: Handles cached commands.
-Command failures are logged, but it does not notify the sender about the failure, as currently any command failure is caused by a failure in contacting the API, so it's unfeasible to notify them anyways.
+Command failures are logged, but it does not notify the sender about the failure, as currently any command failure is caused by a failure in contacting the API, so it's contradictory to attempt to notify them anyways.
 This means that failed commands need to be reissued.

 - **Command Listener Failures**: Listens for new commands and [fetches unread conversations periodically](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/jobs/command_listener.rs#L11).
 Failures are logged, and the job will cancel if the error is deemed unrecoverable.
 Persistent failures will cause it to stop listening for new commands.
-By consequence, this also cancels the command handling task.

 - **Post Watching Failures**: Watching users' posts and notifying watchers is [done periodically](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/jobs/user_watcher.rs#L26).
 If failures occur, they are logged, and the job will cancel if the error is unrecoverable.
+    * Ideally, this would be reworked to use the firehose (or jetstreams).
+Feel free to contribute!

 #### **Panic Scenarios**